Mainarizumu

-Mainarizumu (マイナリズム) is a type of logic puzzle published by Nikoli.
+Mainarizumu (マイナリズム), also known as Minarism, is a type of logic puzzle published by Nikoli.

 Rules

 Mainarizumu is played on a square grid, typically 7x7 or smaller, with two kinds of clues: a greater-than or less-than sign connecting two adjacent squares, or a circled digit connecting two adjacent squares.
 The solver is to enter a digit into every square so that: